jstetich/LCWMD_Monitoring/README.md

 # Summary of Data Sources
 All data analyzed here is derived from data provided by GZA to LCWMD.
-GZA has been the primary monitoring, data management, and data analysis contractor for the Long Creek Watershed Managament District for the last several years.
+GZA has been the primary monitoring, data management, and data analysis contractor for the Long Creek Watershed Management District for the last several years.
 GZA manages a large water quality data database on behalf of LCWMD.
-THe data provided constitutes a "snapshot" of the database as of mid 2019.
+Tee data provided constitutes a "snapshot" of the database as of mid 2019.

 GZA produced a series of detailed data analysis reports for LCWMD based on these